 This family-owned seafood shack open seasonally is located on Nanaquaket Pond in quaint Tiverton and has been a fixture of Rhode Island since its inception more than 40 years ago.
 Aside from scenic views, you'll find all your seafood favorites, like fried clams and traditional RI clam chowder; plus a few items with a twist, like lobster chow mein.
 Reservations Monday - Thursday only (must be made same day as dining experience).
 All parties limited to 5 or less guests.

-Pro tip: Keep an eye out for Evelyn’s BIOBUG, a diesel VW Bug powered by clam cakes and their partnership with Newport Biodiesel.
+Pro tip: Keep an eye out for Evelyn’s BIOBUG, a diesel VW Bug powered by clam cakes and Newport Biodiesel.
 Newport Biodiesel picks up the used fry oil produced by Evelyn's fried offerings, processes it, and then fills the BIOBUG with biodiesel.
 In 2010, Evelyn’s recycled 27,000 lbs of fry oil!

 The Beach House is situated along the East Bay Bike Path in Bristol boasting scenic waterfront views of Bristol Harbor.
 Their outdoor patio is adorned in enchanting string lights, high-top seating and a spacious outdoor bar.
 As for the menu, think contemporary American meets classic New England: Clam chowder, clam cakes, flatbreads, pasta, burgers and more.

-Located in what was previously the 1818 DeWolf Rum Distillery on Thames Street Landing is DeWolf Tavern, a harborside restaurant boasting entrees you would expect of a restaurant located on the bay: stuffed lobster, swordfish, and salmon, to name a few; but you'll also see a good deal of Indian influence thanks to Chef Sai Viswanath.
+Located in what was previously the 1818 DeWolf Rum Distillery on Thames Street Landing is DeWolf Tavern, a harborside restaurant with entrees you would expect of a restaurant located on the bay: stuffed lobster, swordfish, and salmon, to name a few; but you'll also see a good deal of Indian influence thanks to Chef Sai Viswanath.
 Think: Lobster cooked in a tandoor oven (a cylindrical clay or metal oven), chickpea battered shrimp pakora with sweet chili sauce and pakora battered cauliflower manchurian.
 Their outdoor seating is situated under a large tent overlooking the harbor for picturesque views.

 Make your way over to The Lobster Pot for a taste of classic New England flavor.
-Opened in 1929, this seaside eatery offers traditional New England fare and their menu is largely based on what's fresh from the market.
+Opened in 1929, this seaside eatery offers traditional New England fare with a menu largely based on what's fresh from the market.
 Seafood lovers, feel free to build your own raw bar plate complete with oysters, littlenecks, shrimp and lobster cocktail to your heart's content.
 Did we mention its located right on the harbor?
 Grab a seat on the back patio, a bowl of quahog clam chowder (it'll change your life) and watch the boats bobble along the bay.

 Founded in 1954, Quito’s started as a local fish market.
 Today, it operates as one of Bristol's most beloved eateries for cozy dining and delicious seafood.
 Their patio offers beautiful sunset views of Bristol Harbor for a dining experience both scenic and savory.
 Reservations only.

-Bywater recently turned its former 4-table patio into a full outdoor dining scene with a firepit, benches equipped with blankets, and individual heaters at each table.
+Bywater recently turned its former 4-table patio into a full outdoor dining scene with a fire pit, benches equipped with blankets, and individual heaters at each table.
 As for the menu, this seafood and farm-to-table meets comfort food, with plates like cioppino and scallops served over fresh pasta with pancetta.
 The atmospheres gets a charming boost from twinkle lights hanging overhead.

 Waterdog Kitchen & Bar opened earlier this year with a laid-back atmosphere and a robust menu.
 The restaurant, situated on Water Street, offers a variety of snacks and shareable, seafood options, sandwiches, hot dogs (well played), grilled cheeses and more.
 Their patio offers umbrella topped tables and benches for al fresco eating.